 I also felt compelled to answer a simple question: can an addict be a good mother?
 (Which of course isn’t a simple question.)
 This novel is the answer I came up with, and it’s complex, so I needed a lot of characters to carry it.
 I wanted to use a lot of voices—not just the mother’s—to tell this story, to make it fair, in a sense, and balanced—ultimately, to make it feel real.

 What are you working on now?

 I’m juggling a lot of projects right now, which is actually how I prefer it.
-I’m working on a couple of scripts—including an adaptation of a friend’s memoir and an original pilot—and I just finished a revision of my third novel.
-I’m also focusing on the launch of This Side of Providence, which is really thrilling.
+I’m working on a couple of scripts—including an adaptation of a friend’s memoir and an original pilot—and of course, I have another novel idea in the works, but I’m not talking about it just yet.
+I’m also focusing on the launch of The Other Mother, which is really exciting.

-The landscape has changed a lot since my first novel came out, and I’m eager to learn how to do it all over again.
+The publishing landscape keeps changing, and I’m eager to grow with it, to keep learning how to do it better.
+I’m not a natural at self-promotion.
 Managing the social media aspect of publishing is a whole new challenge, but I must admit it’s kind of fun to get the immediate gratification.
 Sometimes it feels like my readers are in the same room with me, even sitting right next to me, and that makes the world seem so much smaller.
 I love that about technology—when it can bring people together, can unify, instead of divide.